HCL-TECH-SOFTWARE/domino-c-api-docs/docs/reference/Symb/VM_LINE_xxx.md

 ```
 #include <vmods.h>
 ```

+**Symbolic Values :**

+	VM_LINE_SOLID	  -  Draw a solid line.

 **Description :**

 These are the line styles that may be used for drawing graphical elements of a Navigator.

 **See Also :**
 [VIEWMAP_POLYGON_RECORD](/domino-c-api-docs/reference/Data/VIEWMAP_POLYGON_RECORD)